 Wadi Bani Khalid – Wahiba Sands: 52 km

 From Wadi Bani Khalid, we drove 50 min to Wahib Sands desert, one of the places you absolutely must visit in Oman.

 The desert … is there anything more fascinating than endless dunes, golden sands, and caravans of camels?
-I am just celebrating 4 years in Dubai and I am still amazed by the beauty of the desert, so you can trust me: the Wahiba Sands desert is a must in your Oman itinerary.
+I am just celebrating 4 years in Dubai and I am still amazed by the beauty of the desert, so you can trust me: the Wahiba Sands desert is one of the most beautiful places to visit in Oman, an absolute must in your itinerary.

 The best way to experience the desert is to book a night in one of the camps tucked among the dunes.
 Most likely they will pick you up somewhere along road 23, and drive you to the camp.
 If you are an experienced off-road driver with a good 4×4 car, you could also just follow them in your car.

 We spent the night in Alsarmadi Desert Night camp, and I loved this night of glamping.
 The staff was very welcoming and gathered us around the fire to show us how they were cooking the dinner meat, and how to cook some traditional bread on the fire ashes (and we ate that bread with some Nutella, so what else can you ask for!).
 The sky was incredible, the food delicious and the bed super comfortable.
 We were asleep at 9.30 pm and woke up at 6 am to catch the sunrise … It was magical and I would have loved to spend the day there, dune driving, reading a book, and watching the sunset we missed.